Watchdog response

 Watchdog verifies the trigger and current response state.

-Configured Internet on Demand or Fabric Connection response is applied.
+Configured Internet on Demand response is applied.

 Cooldown, auto-revert, and teardown timers prevent repeated bounce events.